Site map

 The ACTS project might have fallen victim of the Russian government’s own policies.
 As the Russian economy recovered from the post-Soviet crisis, the Russian government wasted no time in confronting the West on a number of political issues.
 Simultaneously, the Russian state-controlled media unleashed a massive anti-western propaganda, accusing the West of various anti-Russian conspiracies.
 Under such a climate, the ACTS project quickly became a political "hot potato," seen by many in Russia as a "surrender" of Russian independence in manned space flight.
 Not coincidently, at the beginning of 2008, when the time had come to discuss the rights and responsibilities of Russia and Europe in the ACTS project, Russian officials apparently demanded all major development roles in the project for the Russian space industry.

-Obviously, Europe wanted an equal role in the project and was not interested in paying scarce space Euros for a Russian-led enterprise.
+Obviously, Europe wanted an equal role in the project and was not interested in paying scarce space euros for a Russian-led enterprise.

 Going it alone: Reentry demonstrator